PURPOSE: To provide standard operating procedures for use during all emergencies and non-routine incidents.

 b) Who attended the debriefing; and

-c) A brief summary of the recommendations made during the debriefing for changes in how the response was conducted.
+c) A brief summary of the recommendations made during the debriefing for changes in how a future response would be conducted.

-4. Critical incident debriefings - see also Policy 103.090, "Critical Incident Stress Management."
+4. For critical incident debriefings, see also Policy 103.090, "Critical Incident Stress Management."

-2. Each MCF must conduct exercises on each shift throughout the month.
-B-team responses must be conducted quarterly and a large-scale exercise must be conducted at each MCF at least annually.
+3. Each MCF must conduct exercises on each shift throughout the month.
+B-team responses must be conducted quarterly.

-a) Generally, notification of adjacent units, facilities and communications centers should be made prior to the exercise so that only the areas being assessed respond.
+a) Generally, the exercise facilitator must notify adjacent units, facilities, and communications centers prior to the exercise so only the areas being assessed respond to the exercise.

-b) Exercises should be conducted under a variety of conditions so that the scheduling and handling does not become predictable.
+b) The exercise facilitators conduct exercises under a variety of conditions so the scheduling and handling does not become predictable.

-c) Exercises should be spontaneous and unexpected in order to increase their effectiveness.
-However, the person conducting the exercise should announce "this is an exercise" at the start.
+c) The person conducting the exercise must announce "this is an exercise" at the start.